the problem(s) with dating Emma Swan

-Emma laughs, though, says, “Geez, Madam Mayor, the things you get up to when I’m not around,” and then, “I’ll text you when I’m heading over tonight,” and then hangs up, her lunch break over.
+Emma laughs, though, says, “Geez, Madam Mayor, the things you get up to when I’m not around,” and then, “I’ll text you when I’m heading over tonight,” and then hangs up before Regina can tell her not to.

 It’s a Saturday and Henry is in the living room ordering those damned neon saxophone inflatables that Snow wanted so badly from The Oriental Trading Company.

 “Do we really need two dozen?” he calls and you can imagine the look on his face—that handsome furrow of his brow.

 Regina scowls, trying to remember, and then opens the fridge one-handed so that she can slide the cake inside.
 "That's what your grandmother said, yes!" she calls back and Henry's sigh is so loud that she can hear it from two rooms away.